JaredMcB/DDRM/ResearchJournal.md

 3:03 PM - The goal for the rest of the day is to write up a generator for general ARMA(p,q) processes.
 Compute it's wiener filter (tough).

 3:27 PM - I already wrote cod for the first bit I think I will dispense with writing code for the analytic solution and just test that the predictors and orthogonal to the errors.

+# September 30, 2020

+12:29 PM - This morning in have been testing the Wiener filtering code on general ARMA processes.
+And it has been working well so far.
+I am convince the code is working right.
+Issues in the performance of the WF are likely due to insufficient effective samples.
+Since I am using randomly chosen values the autocorrelation time of the process can get long.

+Now, It is time to go to us this tool (covariance of observations and errors) to test performance in model reduction settings

+12:38 PM - *Nonlinear Langevin* I will do one example here and then go to KSE.

+**Note:** There is a problem with the rejection sampling algorithm.
+I will need to get back to that later.